christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 - Describe Raft Log
 - show diagrams (redraw original paper diagrams of state machine)

+- Raft therefore provides strong consistency (TODO reference to 03a, mention rule of the protocol that ensures this)

 - TODO? write-ahead log https://martinfowler.com/articles/patterns-of-distributed-systems/wal.html

 ### The Protocol in Detail